calherries/site/posts/2022-01-28-subtyping-vs-inheritance.md

 - drop-rear

 Stack can inherit from Deque:
-- insert-front -> can be renamed as push
+- Deque.insert-front -> push
-- drop-front -> can be renamed as pop
+- Deque.drop-front -> pop

 Queue can inherit from Deque:
-- insert-front -> can be renamed as insert
+- Deque.insert-front -> insert
-- drop-rear -> can be renamed as delete
+- Deque.drop-rear -> delete

-Stack and Queue inherit behaviour from Deque (albeit modifying it).
+So, Stack and Queue inherit behaviour from Deque.

-If the methods in Stack and Queue are not renamed, then Deque is a subtype of Stack and Queue.
+If the methods in Stack and Queue are named the same as Deque, then Deque is a subtype of Stack and Queue.